No Robin Hood Line services as East Midlands Railway workers prepare to strike

 Members of the RMT Union will strike on June 21, 23 and 25, reducing services for customers across the country.

-East Midlands Railway (EMR) has been working on contingency plans to provide as many services as possible but the opening hours of the railway and the number of services will be significantly reduced.
+East Midlands Railway – which runs services on the Robin Hood Line between Nottingham and Worksop, via Mansfield – has been working on contingency plans to provide as many services as possible, but said the opening hours of the railway and the number of services will be significantly reduced, including full closure of the Robin Hood Line.

+An EMR spokesman said: “Our colleagues at Network Rail are also affected by strike action and therefore their ability to operate the infrastructure is also significantly reduced.

 “Lines of route which are controlled from these smaller sites and signal boxes will therefore be closed on strike days.”

+It said no services will operate on the Robin Hood Line, serving Newstead, Kirkby, Sutton Parkway, Mansfield, Mansfield Woodhouse, Shirebrook and Langwith-Whaley Thorns stations,

+Hourly services will operate on a number of other EMR routes, including the Midland Main Line between London and Nottingham, Derby and Sheffield.

-Rail Replacement Bus (RRB) services will not be provided where lines are closed as there is not enough capacity to meet demand.
+Rail replacement bus services will not be provided where lines are closed as there is not enough capacity to meet demand.

-Will Rogers, managing director for EMR said: “We are extremely disappointed the RMT have decided to strike on June 21, 23 and 25.
+Will Rogers, EMR managing director, said: “We are extremely disappointed the RMT have decided to strike on June 21, 23 and 25.
 This is the wrong decision for the railway and communities we serve.

 “There will be changes to our normal timetable and some parts of our network will have no train services on strike days and other lines will have a reduced level of service.
 I would urge all customers to think carefully about their journeys next week – and make alternative arrangements if possible.”